-In order to meet our Reshaping Retail objectives, Ahold needs to be agile and entrepreneurial to respond quickly and effectively to rapid changes in the retail landscape.
-Having a well-established and embedded risk management approach benefits our decision making processes to create and preserve value.
+In order to meet our Reshaping Retail objectives, Ahold needs to be agile and entrepreneurial so that we can respond quickly and effectively to rapid changes in the retail landscape.
+Having a well-established and embedded risk management approach benefits our decision-making processes to help us create and preserve value.
 Managing risks and unpredictable conditions in a timely way increases the likelihood that we will achieve our business objectives, while ensuring compliance with internal and external requirements.

-Ahold strives for a culture of openness and transparency in which identified risks are disclosed proactively and unexpected events are reported as soon as they occur.
+We strive for a culture of openness and transparency in which identified risks are disclosed proactively and unexpected events are reported as soon as they occur.
 Risk management is an integral part of responsible leadership.

-Risk management and internal control

-Enterprise risk management
+Risk management and internal control Enterprise risk management